Divorce/Separation

 Back to top

-1. You have a British child or a child who has been living in UK for seven years continuously.
-You will be eligible to apply for limited leave to remain as a parent if you have sole responsibility or access rights to the child.
-You will either qualify on a five-year route to settlement, or a 10-year route.
-Neither route usually allows access to public funds (benefits) until you are eligible for ILR.
+1. You have a British child or a child who has been living in UK for at least seven years continuously.
+You will be eligible to apply for limited leave to remain (now known as permission to stay) as a parent if you have sole responsibility or access rights to the child.
+You will either qualify on a five-year route to settlement, or a 10-year route but you should be able to count your time on the Armed Forces route towards this.
+Neither route usually allows access to public funds (benefits) until you are eligible for ILR, unless you can prove that you are destitute.

 2. Your marriage has broken down as a result of domestic abuse.
 You may be eligible to apply for ILR under the domestic abuse rules.
 See section below on Domestic Abuse.

 3. You have a valid limited leave visa and have lived in the UK for 10 years.
 You should be eligible to apply for ILR on the basis of your long residence.
 However, you need to have been living in the UK legally for the whole of the 10 years.
-UKBA does not currently recognise your time overseas on accompanied assignments as residence in the UK.
+Please be aware that UKVI does not currently recognise your time overseas on accompanied assignments as residence in the UK.
 See GOV.UK: Indefinite leave to remain if you’ve been in the UK for 10 years (long residence) for further information.

 If you don’t meet any of the above circumstances, then you may find that your only option is to return to your home country.
 However, there are other exceptional circumstances, which may need to be taken into account.